International Advertising Association

 IAA as an international industry association positions itself as a platform for advertising industry issues, and as an organization that protects and advances the freedom of commercial speech, responsible advertising, consumer choice, and the education of marketing professionals by researching and providing advertising regulation literature in many countries of the world.
 The International Advertising Association has conducted and summarized surveys over the years, on culturally sensitive topics such as the relative use and permissibility of "sex and decency" in advertisements.

 Role and priorities

-According to John Jones, the IAA is a global organization that promotes the "critical role and benefits of advertising" and its role in indirectly financing affordable free press in an open society.
 The association encourages self-regulation to keep advertising "legal, decent, honest and truthful", and it advocates increasing consumer choice and freedom of commercial speech.
 It is also a forum where advertising and marketing industry professionals discuss issues and concerns in diverse environments.
 The IAA supports internship programs for youth exploring job opportunities in the industry, as well as pro bono advertisement campaigns on global themes such as its "Give a Kid a Hand" campaign in 1998.